 When it comes to joint pain, the most common complaint we treat is related to the knee.
 The knee joint is fundamental for our capability to move.
 Its main purpose is to bend and straighten, twist and rotate.
 While the knee relies on several bones, ligaments, tendons, and cartilage to perform, the knee joint is often prone to injury.
+The most common cause of joint pain is osteoarthritis, a degenerative disease that wears away the surface of the joint.
+The most common symptoms of osteoarthritis include pain, stiffness, and swelling in the joint.
+This condition also greatly decreases range of motion and causes inflammation that can be seen on the skin around the joint.
+Patients with arthritis usually report feeling the worst symptoms in the morning.
+In the case of rheumatoid arthritis, a patient may feel a loss of appetite due to the inflammation by way of the immune system.
+Severe rheumatoid arthritis also causes joint deformity and hand in hand with anemia by decreasing the red blood cell count.

 Often times we find knee pain is the common denominator patients have when explaining pain in other areas of the body.
 Our pain management specialists understand that knee pain can impact other areas of the body, which is why our team is up to date with the latest medical advances in treating knee pain.